Icosahedron: Pyritohedral icosahedra

-In Jessen's icosahedron, sometimes called Jessen's orthogonal icosahedron, the 12 isosceles faces are arranged differently so that the figure is non-convex and has right dihedral angles.

-It is scissors congruent to a cube, meaning that it can be sliced into smaller polyhedral pieces that can be rearranged to form a solid cube.

-Cuboctahedron

 Progressions between an octahedron, pseudoicosahedron, and cuboctahedron.
 The cuboctahedron can flex this way even if its edges (but not its faces) are rigid.

 A regular icosahedron is topologically identical to a cuboctahedron with its 6 square faces bisected on diagonals with pyritohedral symmetry.
 The icosahedra with pyritohedral symmetry constitute an infinite family of polyhedra which include the cuboctahedron, regular icosahedron, Jessen's icosahedron, and double cover octahedron.
-Cyclical kinematic transformations among the members of this family exist.
+Cyclical kinematic transformations occur among the members of this family.